 - Launch follow-on standardization activities at the OIF or other appropriate standard bodies

-The first project started under Framework project’s umbrella is the 3.2T Co-Packaged Optical Module.
+The initial projects started under Framework project’s umbrella are the 3.2T Co-Packaged Optical Module and the External Laser Small Form Factor Pluggable (ELSFP) Module.

 - March 11, 2021 – OIF Wraps Q1 2021 Member Meeting with New Co-Packaging Project; 3.2T Co-Packaged Module Project for Intra Data Center Switching Applications